tinker495/PuXle/README.md

 | **DotKnot** | Untangle knots puzzle | Medium |

 ### PDDL Planning Domains
+**⚠️ Experimental Feature**: PDDL support in PuXle is currently experimental and under active development.
+While we strive for full STRIPS subset compliance, some edge cases may not be fully supported yet.

 PuXle supports the full STRIPS subset of PDDL:
 - **Positive preconditions only**
 - **Add/delete effects** (no conditional effects)